Dani055/ReactJS-personal-project/README.md

 # ReactJS-personal-project
-My perssonal project for the course ReactJS Fundamentals @SoftUni
+My personal project for the course ReactJS Fundamentals @SoftUni